 Thankfully this is where some examples of our worldly jurisprudence can offer us help.
 Ever hear of the idea of vicarious liability?

 In both civil and criminal law there are cases of vicarious liability.
 Based on a principle of “let the master be answerable”.
 This idea states the master is responsible for the acts of his servants, in the course of their service.
 It is now a widely accepted notion that employers are held responsible for acts by their employees.
 Numerous examples abound like the owner of a bar who is held liable for one of his or her bartenders serving alcohol to minors, a hotel owner paying the penalty for a manager who allows the solicitation of prostitution within the hotel, unbeknownst to the owner, the United States Government taking legal responsibility for something an employee is accused of doing, and on and on.
-These are instances where the employee is truly guilty and yet is not being held liable for the crime.
-And many times that matter can come down to sheer payment, whereby the person liable (owner, corporation, etc) takes on financial responsibility because the damages are too great for an employee to pay.
+These are instances where the employee is truly guilty and yet is not held liable for the crime.
+And many times the matter can come down to sheer payment, like a civil court, whereby the person liable (owner, corporation, etc) takes on financial responsibility because the damages are too great for an employee to pay.
+This payment can also be criminal in the sense there is incarcertation attached to a guilty verdict.

 Why did Christ have to suffer and die to pay this penalty?